+Acknowledgements

+We thank Veronica Cristiano for assisting with data collection.
+EH was supported by a generous gift from Kinedu SAPI de CV.

 Author note

-Correspondence concerning this article should be addressed to Michael C. Frank, 450 Serra Mall, Stanford, CA, 94305.
+Correspondence concerning this article should be addressed to Michael C. Frank, 450 Jane Stanford Way, Stanford, CA, 94305.
 E-mail: mcfrank@stanford.edu

 Abstract

-We examined children’s spontaneous information gathering in response to referential ambiguity.
-Children ages 2-5 (n=160) identified the referents of familiar and novel labels.
-Ambiguity was manipulated through the number of objects present and their familiarity (Experiments 1 and 2), and the availability of referential gaze (Experiment 2).
-In both experiments, children sought disambiguating social information more often while responding when the referent was ambiguous.
+We examined children’s spontaneous information seeking in response to referential ambiguity.
+Children ages 2–5 (n=160) identified the referents of familiar and novel labels, and we manipulated ambiguity by changing the number of objects present and their familiarity (Experiments 1 and 2), and the availability of referential gaze (Experiment 2).
+In both experiments, children looked to the face of the experimenter more often while responding, specifically when the referent was ambiguous.
 In Experiment 2, 3- to 4-year-olds also demonstrated sensitivity to graded referential evidence.
-These results suggest that social information gathering is an active learning behavior that could contribute to language acquisition in early childhood.
+These results suggest that social information seeking is an active learning behavior that could contribute to language acquisition in early childhood.

-Keywords: information gathering; help seeking; word learning; uncertainty.
+Keywords: information seeking; active learning; word learning; uncertainty.

-Word count: 7,317
+Word count: 4707

-Children’s social information gathering is sensitive to referential ambiguity
+Children’s social information seeking is sensitive to referential ambiguity

-Early childhood is marked by the rapid acquisition of new concepts, rules, and language, and theories of cognitive development have increasingly focused on the active role that children play in these cognitive achievements (F. Xu & Kushnir, 2013).
-Recent work highlights that young children actively explore (Schulz & Bonawitz, 2007) and ask questions (Chouinard, Harris, & Maratsos, 2007; Ruggeri, Sim, & Xu, 2017) in ways that seem specifically targeted to reduce uncertainty.
-Furthermore, they benefit from the ability to control the timing and content of their learning (Markant, Ruggeri, Gureckis, & Xu, 2016).
-These activities have been termed “active learning,” to distinguish them from learning contexts in which the learner does not have control over their learning input (Gureckis & Markant, 2012).
+During their first years of life, children gain an understanding of the causal structure of the world, begin to reason about social structures and relationships, and acquire the language spoken around them.
+How do they learn so much, so quickly?
+One potential answer comes from the observation that children are not passively absorbing information from the world but instead are constantly exploring, intervening, and asking questions, appearing to be testing out and refining their ideas (Gopnik & Wellman, 2012; Xu & Kushnir, 2013).
+In formal analyses of learning, regimes where learners can select their own datapoints to reduce their uncertainty are referred to as “active learning,” distinguishing them from contexts in which the learner does not have control over the learning input (Gureckis & Markant, 2012).
+Active learning of this type can lead to far more efficient learning from less data (Settles, 2009) and hence could be a key enabling factor in some of the feats of learning shown by young children.

+At least by age three, children show a broad range of potential active learning behaviors, from social referencing to exploration and question-asking (e.g., Chouinard, Harris, & Maratsos, 2007; Schulz & Bonawitz, 2007; Walden & Ogan, 1988).
+They are also increasingly proficient at explicitly identifying gaps in their knowledge and their uncertainty in a wide variety of domains (Coughlin, Hembacher, Lyons, & Ghetti, 2014; Hembacher & Ghetti, 2014; Lyons & Zelazo, 2011; Rohwer, Kloo, & Perner, 2012).
+Indeed, a body of evidence suggests that their behaviors may be motivated by reducing uncertainty (Ruggeri, Sim, & Xu, 2017; Schulz & Bonawitz, 2007; Vaish, Demir, & Baldwin, 2011; Vredenburgh & Kushnir, 2015), and that they benefit from the ability to control the timing and content of their learning (Markant, Ruggeri, Gureckis, & Xu, 2016).
+Thus, at least some of children’s exploration is likely to be active learning in the strongest sense.